Benkol003/Third-Year-Notes/COMP34112 Mathematical topics in machine learning/Week 4 Bias-Variance Decomposition.md

 ### Bias-variance decomposition of expected squared risk
 (geman et al. 1992)

-Note that this is **specific to squred risk**.
+Note that this is **specific to squared risk**.
 Decomposition holds for other losses e.g. cross entropy, but with different formula.

 ![](misc/Pasted%20image%2020240404215714.png)